iwoork/homeforpup/apps/mobile-app/MESSAGING_IMPLEMENTATION.md

 ### Data Consistency

-The messaging system uses the same DynamoDB tables as the web apps (breeder-app and adopter-app):
+The messaging system uses the same DynamoDB tables as the web apps (breeder-app and dog-parent-app):

 - `homeforpup-messages` - Stores all messages
 - `homeforpup-message-threads` - Stores thread metadata